 Immediately report all encounters or attacks

-If you are involved in a face-to-face encounter with, or attack by, a mountain lion, contact the nearest office of the California Department of Fish and Game during regular business hours: Monday through Friday, 8 a.m. to 5 p.m.
-After hours, call the nearest Sheriff's Office to be put in touch with the Department of Fish and Game.
+If you are involved in a face-to-face encounter with, or attack by, a mountain lion in Palo Alto, contact our 24-hour dispatch center at 9-1-1 or 650-329-2413.
+You may also contact the nearest office of the California Department of Fish and Wildlife during regular business hours: Monday through Friday, 8 a.m. to 5 p.m.
+After hours, call the nearest Sheriff's Office to be put in touch with the Department of Fish and Wildlife.
 The threat to public safety will be assessed and any appropriate action will be taken.
 Also report any sightings of dead or injured mountain lions.

 1416 Ninth Street, Sacramento 95814 - (916) 653-7203